drshriveer/gtools/gerrors/README.md

 - Run the `go generate` command.
 - Code will be generated and written to file `<filanme>.genum.go` in the same package.

+### Limitations:
+- Does not print extended gerror fields that have been mutated. i.e. mutations after an error is created via factory are limited to message and detail tag.
+- cloned fields _must be immutable_.

 ### TODO:
 - Consider factory Config: